This is a guest post by Timon. He writes about social skills and confidence. Check his bio under the article.

 You’ve used your limited anecdotal experience as statistical evidence to believe you are unlikable.

-But it is not because you see this proof that you believe nobody likes you.
+But it is not because you see this proof that you believe people don’t like you.

 It’s because you believe nobody likes you that you see the proof!